 Are you tensed about your big day?
 Do you feel like all of a sudden, your life is about to take a 360-degree turn?!
 Are you even sure about tying the knot?

-Many of us might not even consider this, however, to prevent a lifetime of regret, career is an aspect that shouldn’t be ignored.
+Many of us might not even consider this.
+However, to prevent a lifetime of regret, a career is one of the important things to know before marriage.

 If you’ve worked hard all your life to achieve your goals and your partner isn’t fully supportive of that, then it’s time to do some evaluation.

 Your job experiences have molded you into the person that you are today.
 Therefore, try to make your partner understand how passionate you are about your work.
-This will prevent misunderstandings in the future.
+Working on things to know about each other before marriage will prevent misunderstandings in the future.

-You need to decide what kind of a vision you have for your future children.
+You need to decide what to know before marriage to understand kind of vision you have for your future children.
 This is the right time to discuss how many children you would want to have or if adoption could be an option in some cases.

 There are a number of important factors like their personality grooming, schooling, guidance, and future aims.
 This is a topic that should not be forgotten.